Mike Marshall (marshmi01)

 He is not to be confused with the other Mike Marshall who played with the Dodgers - they were both active in the National League in 1981.
 He was head coach of Saint Leo University in 1985-1987, Henderson State University in 1988-1990, and West Texas A&M University in 1994.

 Dr. Marshall also coached young players in pitching techniques: Marshall's Coaching info.
-He provides a free book on-line that describes his approaches: Marshall's pitching book.
-Most of his theories about pitching are considered highly unorthodox and have not found much take-up in the professional ranks, although he has had success working with pitchers in the lower collegiate levels who are not considered professional prospects by any means.
+He provided a free book on-line that described his approaches: Marshall's pitching book.
+Most of his theories about pitching were considered highly unorthodox and did not find much take-up in the professional ranks, although he had success working with pitchers in the lower collegiate levels who were not considered professional prospects by any means.

 - 2-time NL All-Star (1974 & 1975)